 #4.
 Get Your Ingredients Ready For The Grill

-There will be times when all you have to do is season some steaks with some salt and pepper and throw them on the grill but did you remember to take them out of the refrigerator 15 to 25 minutes before you start grilling?
+There will be times when all you have to do is season some steaks with salt and pepper and throw them on the grill, but did you remember to take them out of the refrigerator 15 to 25 minutes before you start grilling?
 Grilling foods, especially meats, is much more efficient when they start out at room temperature.

-What about brines, marinades and rubs?
+What about brines, marinades, and rubs?
 Are you planning on using any or all of these techniques?
 Brines are popular now.
 The idea is to soak poultry and lean meats like pork in a salty solution to help them hold their moisture resulting in juicy, tender food.

-Depending on the cut of meat, marinades can work in as little as 30 minutes but most times you'll do better if you marinate over night in the refrigerator.
+Depending on the cut of meat, marinades can work in as little as 30 minutes, but most times, you'll do better if you marinate overnight in the refrigerator.